 - Assurance that subjects are taught in English*

-- Outline of proposed education objectives by subject area
+- Outline of proposed educational objectives by subject area

 - Evidence of immunization